Gastrointestinal Stromal Tumor (GIST)

 -

-Discomfort or pain in the stomach
+Swelling pain in the stomach or belly

 -